50 Easy No-Bake Recipes for the Hottest Days and Nights

 Peanut Butter Pretzel Bars

-My secret to these rich, no-bake bites?
+My secret to these rich no-bake bites?
 Pretzels in the crust.
-They add a salty crunch to the classic peanut butter-chocolate pairing.
-These irresistible chocolate peanut butter pretzel bars were the first to sell out at our PTA bake sale! —Jennifer Beckman, Falls Church, Virginia
+They add a salty crunch to the classic peanut butter and chocolate pairing. —Jennifer Beckman, Falls Church, Virginia

 Peach Mango Caprese Salad

 Summer in the Midwest offers a bounty of fresh produce.
-I wanted to come up with something new from the harvest, and this bright, flavorful salad is the refreshing end result. —Richard A Robinson, Park Forest, Illinois
+I wanted to come up with a new recipe for the harvested goods, and this bright, flavorful salad is the refreshing end result. —Richard Robinson, Park Forest, Illinois

 Creamy Coffee Pie